HAIYANG YANG

 French Edition: L’Oréal en Chine: Stratégies Marketing pour Redresser Yue Sai, la Marque Chinoise des Produits Cosmétiques de Luxe

-Yang, Haiyang and Pierre Chandon (2013), Teaching Note – L’Oréal in China: Marketing Strategies for Turning Around Chinese Luxury Cosmetic Brand Yue Sai, INSEAD Teaching Note No. 5960; Harvard Teaching Note No. INS291.
+Yang, H. & Chandon, P. (2013).
+Teaching Note – L’Oréal in China: Marketing Strategies for Turning Around Chinese Luxury Cosmetic Brand Yue Sai.
+INSEAD Teaching Note No. 5960; Harvard Teaching Note No. INS291.

 Service

-Haiyang is a co-editor at the Journal of the Association for Consumer Research and co-chair of the Association for Consumer Research Special Conference on Metaverse.
-He has served on the Editorial Review Board of Journal of Consumer Research, and as a reviewer for journals such as Journal of Marketing Research, Journal of Consumer Research, Journal of Marketing, Journal of Consumer Psychology, Psychological Science, Journal of Personality and Social Psychology, Journal of Experimental Psychology, among others.
+Haiyang is a co-editor at the Journal of the Association for Consumer Research.
+He has served on the Editorial Review Board of Journal of Consumer Research, and as a reviewer for journals such as Journal of Marketing Research, Journal of Marketing, Journal of Consumer Psychology, Psychological Science, Journal of Personality and Social Psychology, Journal of Experimental Psychology, among many others.
+He has co-chaired the Association for Consumer Research Special Conference on the Metaverse and chaired the Choice and Decision-Making in the Metaverse workgroup of the Choice Symposium.

-At Hopkins, he is a co-chair of the Johns Hopkins Behavioral Science Forum, the chair of marketing curriculum committee, and an elected member of the faculty advisory council.
+At Hopkins, he has served as the co-chair of the Johns Hopkins Behavioral Science Forum, the chair of marketing curriculum committee, an elected member of the faculty advisory council, and many other service roles.

 Select Awards & Honors